selimslab/entrophy/README.md

 + If it is hard to explain, it's a bad idea.

-+ define what is most important and focus
++ define what is most important and focus on this

 ride now, ride and fear no darkness..